rtic-rs/rtic/book/en/src/by-example/resources.md

 [icpp]: https://en.wikipedia.org/wiki/Priority_ceiling_protocol
 [srp]: https://en.wikipedia.org/wiki/Stack_Resource_Policy

 In the example below we have three interrupt handlers with priorities ranging from one to three.
 The two handlers with the lower priorities contend for the `shared` resource and need to lock the resource for accessing the data.
-The highest priority handler, which do nat access the `shared` resource, is free to preempt the critical section created by the lowest priority handler.
+The highest priority handler, which do not access the `shared` resource, is free to preempt the critical section created by the lowest priority handler.

 ``` rust